sergueik/springboot_study/basic-skill-registry/README.md

 large collection of examples.
 Additional production patterns and references can be added as the skill evolves.

+### Why this skill is useful

+Authentication and authorization are among the strongest and most security-sensitive areas of the Azure development ecosystem.

+Microsoft Entra ID provides enterprise-grade identity capabilities, but using those capabilities correctly requires coordinating several layers:

+- identity provider configuration
+- OAuth2/OIDC protocol flows
+- application registration
+- frontend authentication libraries
+- token acquisition
+- backend token validation
+- authorization mapping

+The complexity comes less from any individual component and more from the number of components that must align correctly.

+Capturing these integration patterns as a skill helps developers and agents apply the established approach consistently.

+### Timing

+This skill is intentionally introduced early in the development cycle.
+The objective is to provide an initial architectural reference before implementation patterns become embedded in the codebase.

 ### See Also
   * https://openreview.net/pdf/3a0ffc73b487443feb8f2abdacbf3200299cf7o97.pdf
   * [Agent Skills Specification](https://agentskills.io/specification) - complete format specification for Agent Skill